designhao/enhanced-reinforcement/README.md

 - [agent.py](agent.py) includes components for training like environment interaction and previous state
 - [link.py](link.py) holds skeleton of methods for you to develop (This is the only file you're allowed to modify)

-We have also got a illustrative GIF to better expla
+We have also got a illustrative GIF to better explain the scenario.

+##